 Independently researched and written by the Snow Magazine team, sponsored by the experts at Crystal Ski Holidays.

-So whether you're considering a Swiss ski holiday for the first time or you've been heading to famous Swiss ski resorts such as Zermatt or Verbier for years, we've got the lowdown on the resorts which should be the top of your hit list this winter.
+So whether you're considering a Swiss ski holiday for the first time or you've been heading to famous Swiss ski resort such as Zermatt or Verbier for years, we've got the lowdown on the best ski resorts in Switzerland to put at the top of your hit list this winter.

 This is a resort which has it all – easy access (via mountain trail or gondola) to the enormous Jungfrau region (where the fantastic lift network means you can tackle the FIS-certified Lauberhorn pistes and still make it home in time for tea), a beautiful resort centre filled with some of the region’s quaintest cafés and boutiques, and easy access from Zurich, Geneva or Basel (a major perk for anyone keen to combine a visit to Grindelwald with other ski resorts in Europe).